bisilaj/moodle_scraper/README.md

 - Investigate structure of older versions of moodle to get the files `.doc . pdf etc`
 - Replace redirect links with actual target.

+### Log

+#### 11/27

+Reading thru the old scraper and investigate on better libs to use.
+Found `PyQt` , `PySide` and `Ghost`

+#### 11/28

+Installing moodle on Mac with mama and stuffs.
+However, `macOS sierra` has incompatibility with `PyQt` or `PySide` packages which are essential for `screen capture` of particular page.

+Found a bash tool that works quite well on taking a screen capture.
+However, needs to deal with login.

+Sample Capture results are saved to `webkit2png outputs` folder.

+#### 11/29

+Trying to restore moodle site with the test data given by Andrew.
+Failed a few attempts.
+Trying to reset back.
+However, now it just hangs on `checking environments`.